 Mr. Takei stopped his exercises, stared at me for a second (probably anticipating my reaction) and said, “Yes, as a matter of fact, I do.”
 I put my pack of cigarettes away.

-I again saw Mr. Takei at a 1981 STAR TREK convention in Houston, Texas, and was flattered that even though he didn’t remember my name, he DID remember our conversation.
+I saw Mr. Takei again at a 1981 Star Trek convention in Houston, Texas, and was flattered that even though he didn’t remember my name, he DID remember our conversation.
 I happily informed him that I had just completed my second year without cigarettes.
-He hugged me and congratulated me in front of a roomful of onlookers which included actor Walter “Chekov” Koenig.
+He hugged me and congratulated me in front of a roomful of onlookers that included actor Walter “Chekov” Koenig.

-George Takei did what no one else probably could do: He got me to quit smoking, and I’ve been free of the habit for almost 21 years.
+George Takei did what no one else probably could do: he got me to quit smoking.
+I’ve been free of the habit for almost 21 years.
 I was just one of his millions of fans, but he cared enough about just one person to go out of his way to try to save a life — my life — and he did.

 Available in The Best of HeroicStories, Volume 1.